otobrglez/otobrglez.github.com/_posts/2014-03-11-3-simple-tips-for-rails-heroku-startup.md

 ## Your app is "sleeping"?

 If you don't have any request to your Heroku instance it will go to "idle".
 Because of the [nature](https://devcenter.heroku.com/articles/dynos) how Heroku works, the app will be feeling really slow and sluggish.
-There are two easy ways you can do to solve this.
+There are few ways that can solve this.

 1. One way is to scale your daynos, to at least 2.
 Simple.
 But you have to [pay for extra dayno](https://www.heroku.com/pricing).

 2. Second way - and probably the cheapest - is to create another Heroku instance and put a simple script that would periodical trigger requests to your app.
 This will prevent your app from going into idle.

   I wrote a little Ruby app that does exactly that.
 Its called [dontdieonme](https://github.com/otobrglez/dontdieonme).
 To use it; create new Heroku instance, and push this code to it.
 Set environment variable ```URL_TO_GET``` and I also suggest that you add add Rollbar to project so that you can see if there is something wrong.
 Restart the instance.
 The app will trigger request every 2 minutes.

+3. **Update.** [Miha Rekar](http://mr.si/) also proposed 3rd way.
+Add [NewRelic](https://addons.heroku.com/newrelic) to your Heroku instance and configure [availability monitoring](https://docs.newrelic.com/docs/alerts/availability-monitoring).
+NewRelic will **ping** your app every 10 minutes or so.

 ## You are serving static assets from Heroku?